-It is in plant fibres, especially whole grains such as wheat, oats, barley and rice.
-It is also in onions and beetroot.
+Silicon is found in plant fibres, especially whole grains such as wheat, oats, barley and rice, as well as onions and beetroot.